-Undoubtedly, the hardest part of volunteer management can be dealing with problems that arise with volunteers.
-It is human nature to want to put if off in the hope that it will sort itself out!
+Undoubtedly, the hardest part of volunteer management can be dealing with challenging situations that arise with volunteers.
+It is human nature to want to put it off in the hope that it will sort itself out!
 Addressing difficulties as early as possible will help to avoid an escalation that will demand more of your valuable time.
 Issues generally fall into one of three categories:

 A Character issue

 The volunteer lacks moral judgment, a strong work ethic or can’t be trusted.
 They might overstep their role boundaries or show lack of motivation by continually arriving late.

 The volunteer lacks the necessary skills set required to do the role competently.